Signing songs for the deaf is a great way for students to learn a LOT of vocabulary and retain that vocabulary for a long time.

 - Use the song as background music as you sign the interpretation.
 Don’t try to match your signs to the lyrics or the beat of the music.
 Try to consider the general tempo of the music and use that to choose a good flow for your signing.

-- To practice “contact signing” or Pidgin Signed English (PSE).
+Interpreting music using “contact signing” or Pidgin Signed English (PSE)

 - Choose conceptually accurate ASL signs and follow the word order of the lyrics.